Which institution holds the most shares in Futu Holdings Limited (FUTU)

 Sponsored

-The stock witnessed a -13.82% loss in the last 1 month and extending the period to 3 months gives it a 67.18%, and is 9.00% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.44% over the week and 8.24% over the month.
+The stock witnessed a 37.71% gain in the last 1 month and extending the period to 3 months gives it a 65.33%, and is 4.05% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.79% over the week and 7.07% over the month.

 Futu Holdings Limited (FUTU) Analyst Forecasts